About Me

 AstroTours

 I was the co-director for AstroTours from 2021 to 2023 which is a monthly outreach event run by the graduate students in the Astronomy & Astrophysics department at the University of Toronto.
 Our events are free and open to the public which cultivates a consistent (typically 100+ attendees per talk) but varied audience of students, professionals, enthusiasts, families, and even occasionally school groups.
-We design for our activities and talks to be appealing and approachable for a variety of demographics.
-We train the volunteers on how to use the telescopes, how to run the science demos, and have the monthly speaker give a practice talk to get feedback from our executives which improves their science communication.
+We design our activities and talks to be appealing and approachable for a variety of demographics.
+Not only do we aim to run accessible outreach events for the public, but also to increase the science communication skills of undergraduate and graduate students.
+We train the volunteers on how to use the telescopes, how to run the science demos, and have the monthly speaker give a practice talk to get feedback from our executives.
 Additionally, during my time as co-director, we introduced lab tours of the different astronomy instrumentation labs.
 Attendee feedback indicates that they really enjoy having the opportunity to see how research is conducted.
+I also gave two of the AstroTours talks, in both November 2022 and February 2025.

 Let's Talk Science